Our topic today is low sugar jam and jelly (along with sugar free jams and jellies).

 I still like and recommend low sugar/sugar free and jellies.
 Just don’t make too much…or make it in large jars.
 Since my kids have grown and we have only three people at home now and don’t eat much jam anyway, I use very small jars.

-Pectin for Low Sugar Jam
+Pectin for Sugar Free Jam

 When you are going to make a low sugar jam and want a pectin product.
 I highly recommend Pomona’s Pectin.
 Any Ball product is fine too, but it does include dextrose, so it depends on just how purely no sugar you want to create.